Multicultural Undergraduate Opportunities

 MANRRS is a national student organization that provides students with an expanded network and social, professional and career building opportunities.
 The organization holds an annual national conference with poster sessions, public speaking events and career/internship fair.

-The university's President's Emerging Scholars is a one-year academic support program devoted to enriching students' academic experiences and equipping them to excel academically.
+PES is a merit-based scholarship and student success program that supports underserved students in their pursuit of a bachelor's degree at the University of Minnesota, Twin Cities.
 Program participants benefit from a full range of services that enhance and support their academic success during the important first year of their college career.

 "CFANS Achieve" Mentoring Program